 Google Ad Grants, Facebook’s Non-Profit Fundraising Tools and Facebook Advertising

-First things first, Google Ad Grants – Did you now Google provides nonprofits up to $10,000 in free advertising per month.. let me repeat that.. per month!
-Google ad grants shows your search ads to people who are searching Google for nonprofits like yours and helps you reach people who were previously unaware of your cause.
-You could recruit more volunteers.
-Attract more donations.
-And share your cause with your community.
+- Google Ad Grants – Did you know that Google provides non-profit organizations with up to $10,000 in free advertising per month?
+Let me repeat that… per month!
+Google Ad Grants shows your search ads to people who are searching Google for non-profit organizations similar to yours and helps you reach individuals who were previously unaware of your cause.
+You could recruit more volunteers, attract more donations and share your cause with your community.
 And it’s really easy to do.
-If you’re new to advertising, you can use Adwords Express.
-You just pick your audience, write three lines of text about your nonprofit, set your daily budget, and let AdWords Express do the rest.
-And, if you’re a seasoned pro, you can do your magic straight from Adwords.
+If you are a newbie to advertising, you can use Adwords Express.
+You just pick your audience, write three lines of text about your non-profit, set your daily budget, and let AdWords Express do the rest.
+On the other hand, if you are a seasoned pro, you can do your magic straight from Adwords.

-2) Facebook Fundraising Tools Facebook offers built-in native peer-to-peer fundraisers and updated the Donate button, to allow people to donate to charities without leaving Facebook.
+- Facebook Fundraising Tools Facebook offers built-in native peer-to-peer fundraisers and with an all new updated Donate Now button to allow people to donate to charities without leaving Facebook.
 Cool!

-Here’s a couple tips on using Facebook for Fundraising
+Here are a couple tips on using Facebook for Fundraising:

-- Promote your events through Facebook and encourage your audience to tag friends who may be interested.
+- Promote your events through Facebook and encourage your audience to tag friends who may be interested in your cause.

-- Encourage board members and staff to help promote your posts and even provide additional sample posts that they can share.
+- Encourage board members and staff to help promote your posts and even provide additional sample posts which they can share.

-- Develop relationships with social media influencers who would be willing to help promote your posts, maybe they even have a blog?
+- Develop relationships with social media influencers who would be willing to help promote your posts, who may even have blogs.

 - Listen to your audience and monitor engagement.
 Respond quickly to comments and questions.
 Look for opportunities to further the conversation.
 With Facebook Fundraising Tools for Nonprofits, you can cast a very wide net and connect with your community members and supporters who care.

-3) Facebook Advertising, which is such a big one and something you really want to work on and optimize.
+3. Facebook Advertising, which could be a huge help to boost both your audience and your reach, is something you really want to work on and optimize.
 Use Facebook Advertising to promote ads and also boost posts to specific and targeted audiences during optimal days and times.
-Once you have a strong handle on what your audience responds to and even get really deep and figure out who your audiences are that your ads resonate with most, you can make major strides and really build an engaged, interested and excited audience.
+Once you have a strong handle on what your audience responds to and even get really deep and figure out to whom your ads resonate with the most, you can make major strides and really build an engaged, interested and excited audience.

 You can spark curiosity.
 You can build familiarity.
-Advertising on Facebook is particularly useful if you want to reach new people on Facebook or show your message to specific audiences.
-Local audiences You can run ads on almost any budget.
+Advertising on Facebook is particularly useful if you want to reach new people on Facebook or show your message to a specific audience or even a local audience.
+You can run ads on almost any budget.

-You can Find new supporters by reaching outside your existing community Reach out to people who are similar to your existing supporters Through your ads you can create strong calls to action to people with particular demographics, interests or behaviors.
+Find new supporters by reaching outside your existing community, Reach out to people who are similar to your existing supporters.
+Through your ads, you can create strong calls to action to people with particular demographics, interests or behaviors.

 Create calls to actions to entice your audience to visit your website or sign up for your email list, where you may have an email nurture campaign in place to further cultivate donors and build a familiarity and a relationship over time.
-I’d recommend having a 45 day nurture campaign in place to welcome your visitors.
+I recommend having a 45-day nurture campaign in place to welcome your visitors.